 In order to gain some insight into the WAN optimization marketplace, a set of questions was sent to each of the primary WAN optimization vendors.
-Those providers were Blue Coat, Certeon,
+Those providers were Blue Coat, Certeon, Cisco, Citrix, Expand, F5, Ipanema, Juniper, Riverbed and Silver Peak.
+(See the links below for more vendor specifics.)

 The WAN optimization controller (WOC) market is highly varied.
 The major vendors position themselves differently and provide products that support a wide range of functionality, with only some overlap.
 Note that testing these solutions was not a part of creating this guide; it was compiled based on the vendors' responses alone.
 However, some clear distinctions can be drawn to help you make a vendor comparison: